 - If it enters the scrotum, can you get above it / is it separate from the testis?

 Clinical Differentiation of Herniae

-Theoretically, to differentiate a direct from an indirect inguinal hernia, the examiner must reduce the hernia and then place pressure over the deep inguinal ring (located at the mid-point of the inguinal ligament).
-The patient is then asked to cough:
+Theoretically, to differentiate a direct from an indirect inguinal hernia, the examiner must reduce the hernia and then place pressure over the deep inguinal ring (located at the mid-point of the inguinal ligament), before asking the patient to cough: